marvinmin/test_edapython/README.md

 ### Features

-1. `calc_cor`: This function will take in data frame and will plot correlation matrix of the features
+1. `calc_cor`: This function will take in dataframe and will plot correlation matrix of the features
 2. `describe_na_values` : This function will take in data frame and will plot heat map to locate NA values in each feature and will also give a table listing number of NA values in each feature.
 3. `describe_cat_var`: This function will take data frame and categorical variable names and will plot the histogram of each categorical variable
 4. `describe_num_var`: This function will take data frame and numerical variable names and will plot the histogram of each numerical variable.